 Debt or senior debt (from lenders)

 This section of your business plan is intended to provide an overview of the funds your business will require.
 The specific details regarding terms for investing in your company must be in a separate document, which will be governed by specific legal guidelines.
 By law, securities can be offered for sale or solicited only by a private placement memorandum, which is a formal legal document.

-The Use of Funds section of your business plan must include all of the startup costs required as well as the working capital to sustain your business until it becomes cash-flow positive.
-The startup costs are those costs required to open the business.
+The Use of Funds section of your business plan must include all of the costs required as well as the capital to sustain your business until it becomes cash-flow positive.
+The initial costs are those costs required to open the business.
 Working capital is the money it takes to pay your bills (including labor) until your business is generating sufficient cash to fund itself.
 Your financial projections (Section 9) will have taken you through the hard work required to arrive at these numbers.

 For the working capital number, look at your cash flow statement.
 If you had no funding whatsoever, how much money would your business consume before it starts to turn a profit or become cash-flow positive?
 That’s how much working capital your business will need, plus a contingency fund.